SamarjeetMalik/Solving-Inverse-physics-problems-with-score-matching/README.md

 # Solving Inverse Physics Problems with Score Matching

-This repository contains the code for the paper "Solving Inverse Physics Problems with Score Matching" by [Benjamin Holzschuh](https://ge.in.tum.de/about/benjamin-holzschuh/), [Simona Vegetti](https://www.mpa-garching.mpg.de/person/44138/), and [Nils Thuerey](https://ge.in.tum.de/about/n-thuerey/).
+This repository contains the ML implementaion for the paper "Solving Inverse Physics Problems with Score Matching".
 The paper can be found [here](https://arxiv.org/abs/2301.10250).

-Our works proposes a novel approach to solve inverse problems involving the temporal evolution of physics systems by leveraging the idea of score matching.
-The system’s current state is moved backward in time step by step by combining an approximate inverse physics simulator and a learned correction function.
-A central insight of our work is that training the learned correction with a single-step loss is equivalent to a score matching objective, while recursively predicting longer parts of the trajectory during training relates to maximum likelihood training of a corresponding probability flow.
-In the paper, we highlight the advantages of our algorithm compared to standard denoising score matching and implicit score matching, as well as fully learned baselines for a wide range of inverse physics problems.
-The resulting inverse solver has excellent accuracy and temporal stability and, in contrast to other learned inverse solvers, allows for sampling the posterior of the solutions.

-Feel free to contact us if you have questions or suggestions regarding our work.

 ## Method Overview
 <p align="center">